 Written Test - which will include questions relating to the management of horses requiring specialist care.
-This may include: Treatment of minor injuries and aliments, emergency first aid, health care plans, anatomy and dental and footcare.
+This may include: treatment of minor injuries and aliments, emergency first aid, health care plans, anatomy and dental and hoof care.
 Multiple choice and short answer questions.

-On weeks delivered at Hampton Vets and for the practical assessment please arrive prepared to handle horses, hats, gloves and suitable yard boots.
+On weeks delivered at Heath Equine Veterinary Practice and for the practical assessments please arrive prepared to handle horses, hats, gloves and suitable yard boots.